Demography of the Roman Empire: Italic emigration into provinces

+Roman colonies as of the mid-2nd century AD.
+Augustus' "Roman coloniae" in north Africa are depicted in red.

-The geography of the Mediterranean made it fairly convenient for local migration to occur from village to village — especially as the successful dedication and expansion of new settlements required it.
-Numerous times this was also applied for the establishment of colonies outside of Italy; at the beginning of the empire, about 750,000 Italians lived in the provinces.
-Julius Caesar, Mark Antony, and Augustus settled many of their veterans in colonies, in Italy, and the provinces.
-Those established in Italy up to 14 BCE have been studied by Keppie 1983.
-In his account of the achievements of his long reign (Res Gestae), Augustus stated that he had settled 120,000 soldiers in twenty colonies in Italy in 31 BCE, then 100,000 men in colonies in Spain and southern Gaul in 14 BCE, followed by another 96,000 in 2 BCE.
-Historian Brian Campbell also states that "[f]rom 49 to 32 BCE about 420,000 Italians were recruited" — which would thus be the veteran (citizen) stock that was largely sent to the provinces (colonies) during Augustus; the Lex Calpurnia also allowed citizenship to be granted for distinguished bravery, such as with the 1,000 Socii from Camerinum after the Battle of Vercellae 101 BCE (Plutarch Mar.
+The successful dedication and expansion of new settlements required significant local migration from village to village, which the geography of the Mediterranean made fairly convenient.
+Considerable migration was also needed to establish colonies outside of Italy; at the beginning of the Empire, about 750,000 Italians lived in the provinces.
+Julius Caesar, Mark Antony, and Augustus settled many of their veterans in colonies and the provinces as well as within Italy.
+In his account of the achievements of his long reign (Res Gestae), Augustus stated that he had settled 120,000 soldiers in 20 colonies within Italy in 31 BCE, then 100,000 men in colonies in Spain and southern Gaul in 14 BCE, followed by another 96,000 in 2 BCE.
+Historian Brian Campbell also states that "[f]rom 49 to 32 BCE about 420,000 Italians were recruited"; these would thus be the veteran (citizen) stock that was largely sent to the provinces (colonies) during Augustus's reign.
+The Lex Calpurnia also allowed citizenship to be granted for distinguished bravery, such as with the 1,000 Socii from Camerinum after the Battle of Vercellae in 101 BCE (Plutarch Mar.
 XXXVIII) or the auxiliary (later Legio XXII Deiotariana) after the Battle of Zela.
 By the time of Augustus, the legions consisted mostly of ethnic Latins/Italics and Cisalpine Gauls.
-Historian Theodore Mommsen estimated that under Hadrian nearly one third of the eastern Numidia population (roughly modern Tunisia) was descended from Roman veterans.
+Historian Theodore Mommsen estimated that under Hadrian, nearly one third of the eastern Numidian (roughly modern Tunisia) population was descended from Roman veterans.